sammightyt/Pokedex/README.md

 ### Brought to you by the Code Ninjas(Code Wiz 1)
 ### WebAPI from [PokeAPI](https://pokeapi.co)

 This is an interactive Pokedex made in HTML, CSS, and JS(Javascript).
-The Pokedex uses PokeAPI to get realtime data and uses a image provider on github to get the images.
+The Pokedex uses PokeAPI to get realtime data.

 ### Developers:
 * [Sai Samhith Kota](https://replit.com/@sammightyt)